logo

 • Moments, Levers and Gears in Physics

-This study guide explores the concepts of moments, levers, and gears, focusing on how forces produce turning effects and how these simple machines can change force and movement.
+This study guide explores the concepts of moments, levers, and gears, focusing on how forces produce turning effects and how these simple machines can change force.

 Moments, Levers and Gears in Physics